 All new students enter a trial period in which to prove themselves both socially and academically.
 If during this trial period there are any serious concerns regarding a child’s safety, academic fitness, or general impact upon the learning environment, we may ask a student to withdraw his/her attendance at Saint John Paul II School.

 We will admit non-Catholic students whose parents accept the philosophy of Saint John Paul II Catholic School on a space-available basis.

 Though we enjoy the support of local parishes, parish financial resources are also stretched, which limits the parishes' direct financial support to the school.
-As of today, we are over 55 applicants for the 2021–2022 school year.
-In order to keep pace with new challenges, including physical distancing which limit the amount of students allowed, the school finance committee, along with the school business office personnel, the pastor, and parental input, recommended an adjusted tuition and fee schedule for the coming year.
+The school finance committee, along with the school business office personnel, the pastor, and parental input, recommended an adjusted tuition and fee schedule for the coming year.
 Please see the attached schedule, re-enrollment, and intent form.

 - Annual non-refundable administrative fee for enrollment in the FACTS program per family:

 - Fees totaling 250.00 per student, must be pain upfront before your child is officially enrolled/re-enrolled.
 This paid fee secures your child's place